knatten/GitHubActionsGraphEnlarger/README.md

-# GitHub project column widener
+# GitHub actions graph enlarger
 Make the GitHub actions workflow graph fill the screen

 I have no idea how to make Chrome extensions, but this hack seems to work